 Movie Films Professionally Transferred to Digital Video

 Transferring film to video requires highly specialized equipment and processes.
-The series of videos below (Coming soon, in Spring 2013) will describe, demonstrate, and compare our systems and services so you can make an informed choice.
 We have some exciting new developments–a new frame by frame system, some new advanced film-specific restoration processes, and a new low-cost option as well.

 Every job is customized to follow the most effective means of transforming your movies from film on reels into the ideal finished product of your choosing.

 The Express service (below) takes a shortcut that generally does not compromise the quality of the transfer, but does restrict or eliminate many of the post-production possibilities that make the Archival service so valuable.